Neilpang/nginx-multiplexer/README.md

 # nginx-multiplexer
 TCP  and TLS-alpn multiplexer just by by nginx

-You don't need to do any other tools like sslh or sshttp.
+You don't need to use any other tools like sslh or sshttp.

 ## 1. TCP  multiplexer.